Ciarán Cuffe

-Ciarán Cuffe (born 3 April 1963) is an Irish politician who is a Member of the European Parliament (MEP) from Ireland for the Dublin constituency since July 2019.
-He is a member of the Green Party, part of the European Green Party.
+Ciarán Cuffe (born 3 April 1963) is an Irish politician who has been co-chair of the European Green Party (EGP) since December 2024.
+He served as a Member of the European Parliament (MEP) from Ireland for the Dublin constituency from July 2019 to July 2024.
+Cuffe is a member of the Irish Green Party, part of the EGP.
 He previously served as a Minister of State from 2010 to 2011.
 He was a Teachta Dála (TD) for the Dún Laoghaire constituency from 2002 to 2011.

 Background and personal life

 He was born in Shankill, Dublin, the son of Luan Peter Cuffe and Patricia Sistine Skakel.
 Luan Cuffe was an architect who was involved in town planning for Dún Laoghaire and Wicklow before taking over his brother-in-law's architectural practice.
 Luan Cuffe trained in Harvard University under Walter Gropius where he met Patricia Skakel whom he married.
-Through his mother Patricia, Cuffe is a grandson of George Skakel, a founder of Great Lakes Carbon Corporation, and a nephew of Ethel Skakel Kennedy.
+Through his mother Patricia, Ciarán is a grandson of George Skakel, a founder of Great Lakes Carbon Corporation, and a nephew of Ethel Skakel Kennedy.
 His cousins include the children of Ethel and Robert F. Kennedy.
-Cuffe's granduncle was the Fianna Fáil TD Patrick Little, and his great-granduncle Philip Francis Little was the first Prime Minister of Newfoundland in 1854.
+Cuffe's granduncle was the Fianna Fáil TD Patrick Little, and his great-grandfather Philip Francis Little was the first Prime Minister of Newfoundland in 1854.
 Cuffe is a member of the Dublin Cycling Campaign and has cycled coast-to-coast across the United States.